danderson00/auth/properties.md

 Property|Description
 ---|---
 typ|The type of the claim.
-See specific sections below for more information. val|The value of the claim.
-Always a string value.
+See specific sections below for more information val|The value of the claim

 Claim types can be
 - One of the standard [JWT registered claim names](https://tools.ietf.org/html/rfc7519#section-4.1)